MerveKucukzoroglu/sverigeloppis/README.md

     8. Loppis idag
     9. Loppis (county location)

+* The project includes robots.txt file in the root directory
+* The project includes sitemap.xml file in the root directory generated using [XML Sitemaps](https://www.xml-sitemaps.com/)
+* Privacy Policy is attached to the footer.
+It is generated using [Privacy Policy Generator](https://www.privacypolicygenerator.info/).

 # Features:
 ## Navbar:
 Fixed navbar at top of the page.
 Users can easily navigate through the site.